North American F-82 Twin Mustang: Strategic Air Command

-In January 1949, Eighth Air Force planned a large celebration at Carswell Air Force Base.
+In January 1949, the Eighth Air Force planned a large celebration at Carswell Air Force Base.
 All of its assigned units were to participate in a coordinated flyover.
 Most of the Strategic Air Command's bombers were to participate, along with its only "Long Range" fighter group, the 27th.
 The weather in Nebraska was horrible, with most airports in the Midwest forced to close on the day of the display.
 Kearney Air Force Base was hit with a blizzard, and paths were cut through the snow allowing the F-82s to take off and rendezvous with the bombers.
 This was seen as proof of the F-82's capabilities in bad weather.

 In early 1949, the 27th began carrying out long-range escort profile missions.
 Flights to Puerto Rico, Mexico, the Bahamas and nonstop to Washington, D.C. were carried out.
 For President Truman's 1949 inauguration, the 27th FEW launched 48 aircraft to fly in review, along with several other fighter units, in formation down Pennsylvania Avenue.
 Another flyover of the newly dedicated Idlewild Airport in New York City soon followed, with the aircraft flying non-stop from Kearney AFB.

 In March 1949, Kearney AFB was closed and the 27th FEW was reassigned to Bergstrom Air Force Base, Texas.
 Other long-range missions were flown cross-country, including simulated dogfights with Lockheed F-80 Shooting Stars.
 The 27th FEW began transitioning to the Republic F-84 Thunderjet in March 1950, and the F-82Es were largely surplus, with the last examples being phased out by September.
 A few were sent to Far East Air Forces for combat in Korea and some were sent to Alaska for bomber escort missions over the Arctic from Ladd AFB until 1953.
 The majority went to reclamation and were gone by 1952.

 With the appearance of the Mikoyan-Gurevich MiG-15 over North Korea in late 1950, the B-29, as well as all of the propeller-driven bombers in the USAF inventory, were rendered obsolete as strategic offensive weapons.
 The straight-winged F-84Gs were ineffective against the MiG, and it took the swept-wing North American F-86 Sabre to counter them.
 It would take a new generation of swept-wing jet bombers, able to fly higher and faster, to survive the MiG-15 and subsequent Soviet interceptors.
 The era of large formations of bombers flying to a strategic target ended after the Korean War.
 Strategic bombing became a one-plane, one target mission, with the jet-powered Boeing B-52 Stratofortress flying higher and faster than most enemy interceptors.
 The escort fighter became redundant, and by 1957 SAC had inactivated the last of its strategic fighter escort wings.